Board-Certified Texas Criminal Defense That Is Relentless

 Assault on a public servant is a felony offense in the state of Texas.
 Public servants receive special protection by law.
 Some lawyers feel that enhanced criminal penalties for assaultive offenses against public servants are a statement from the state that its employees’ lives are more important than those they’re charged with protecting.

-Assault On A Public Servant & Texas Law
+Assault On A Public Servant And Texas Law

-An assault on a public servant can be an action as simple as making bodily contact that the public official considers to be ‘offensive or provocative.’
-This is misdemeanor simple assault, but since a public servant was assaulted, that charge is enhanced to a Third-Degree Felony.
-For a simple assault on a public servant to be enhanced to a Third-Degree Felony, the offense must’ve occurred while they were discharging their official duties or in retaliation to the exercise of those powers.
+An assault on a public servant can be as simple as making bodily contact that the public official considers to be ‘offensive or provocative.’
+This is misdemeanor simple assault, but since a public servant was assaulted, that charge is enhanced to a third-degree felony.
+For a simple assault on a public servant to be enhanced to a third-degree felony, the offense must have occurred while they were discharging their official duties or in retaliation for the exercise of those powers.

-The law presumes the offender knew the person was a public servant if they were uniformed.
+The law presumes the offender knew the person was a public servant if they were in uniform.

 Aggravated Assault On A Public Servant